rdiaz02/EvAM-Tools/README.md

 ## EvAM Tools: purpose
 Tools for evolutionary accumulation, or event accumulation, models.
 For now, this refers to "Cancer Progression Models" (CPM) but these are not limited to cancer.

-We provide an R package, evamtools, and a shiny (https://shiny.rstudio.com/) app that allows to:
+We provide an R package, evamtools, and a Shiny (https://shiny.rstudio.com/) app that allows to:
   * Run state-of-the-art CPM methods, including Conjuntive Bayesian Networks (CBN ---and their MC-CBN version), Oncogenetic trees (OT), Mutual Hazard Networks (MHN), Hidden Extended Suppes-Bayes Causal Networks (H-ESBCNs ---PMCE---), and Disjunctive Bayesian Networks (DBN) with a single function call.
   * From the fitted models, represent, graphically, the fitted models (DAGs of restrictions or matrix of hazards, as appropriate), the transition matrices and transition rate matrices (where appropriate) between genotypes.
   * Using the shiny app, easily visualize the effects of changes in genotype composition on the fitted models by entering user-defined cross-sectional data using a GUI.

+For easier use, we provide instructions on how to build a Docker image, as well as links to Docker images that you can download and run.

 <!-- Remember the long name of output, as seen in server.R, around line 1344 -->
 <!--  choiceNames =  c("Transition rates", -->